 Silica: Horsetail, Oat Straw and Nettles For Hair Health

 Beauty, meaning health, starts from the inside and radiates outwards.
 For a healthy head it is best to do what we know we should do: eat well, sleep well and live a life of moderation.
-So here’s a mineral for you: Silica.
+So, here’s a mineral for you: Silica.
 It’s a bulk of what clay is made of but also found in organic matter such as Horsetail, Oat (straw) and Nettles.
 Silica is necessary for healthy connective tissue and structural formation which includes our integumentary system (i.e., skin, hair, nails).
-So beyond adding one of these lovely silica-rich plants to a herbal hair rinse consider drinking teas made of one or more of those herbs to support your integumentary covering from the inside-out.
+So beyond adding one of these lovely silica-rich plants to an herbal hair rinse consider drinking teas made of one or more of those herbs to support your integumentary covering from the inside-out.
 As indicated above, Horsetail, Oat Straw and Nettles may be incorporated into your life to assist in fortifying your literal structure.
 Our body uses minerals to build and rebuild ourselves to the cellular level over and over.
 Things don’t have to be complicated.

 Hair Care May Indeed Be Simple!

 Clay minerals, distilled water (or hydrosols) and a few lovely botanically based ingredients.
 Kinda makes you want to go play in the dirt with the plants, doesn’t it?
-Thank your for spending time with me and a slight obsession over caring for the integumentary system.
+Thank you for spending time with me and a slight obsession over caring for the integumentary system.